AnonymousTechInc/.github/profile/README.md

 # AnonymousTechInc

--Hi there!
+- Hi there!

--Who are we?
+- Who are we?

 This is new Russo-Serbian startup

  -What we make?

 We write, design and make programs for any type of user

--Who is CEO?
+- Who is CEO?

 @Anonymous6598

--Plans?
+- Plans?

 More apps for more users.

--What do we appreciate?
+- What do we appreciate?
 1. Ambitions
 2. Creativity
 3. Originality